Controlling spatial correlation in k-space interpolation networks for MRI reconstruction: denoising versus apparent blurring: Theory

 \subsection{Review of k-space interpolation networks}

-RAKI \cite{akcakaya_scan-specific_2019} is a scan-specific k-space interpolation network, where missing k-space signal is synthesized from measured signals.
-Training is executed on the fully sampled central k-space region, so called autocalibration signal (ACS), in a scan-specific fashion.
-The network is expected to overfit the parameters on the calibration region during training so that it is able to generalize to higher k-space components in the reconstruction.
-The final magnitude image is gained through an inverse Fourier transform (IFFT) and channel combination.
-Formulated as the generalized version of GRAPPA, modern RAKI implementations of convolution layers and nonlinear activations act in k-space in a consecutive fashion, making it an end-to-end network for k-space interpolation as follows
+RAKI is a scan-specific k-space interpolation network that synthesizes missing k-space signals from acquired multichannel data.
+This shallow convolutional neural network (CNN) with relatively few parameters relies exclusively on enforcing k-space data consistency, effectively acting as a nonlinear generalization of GRAPPA.
+Unlike conventional ML methods, RAKI training is performed solely on the fully sampled low-resolution central k-space region of every slice of each scan, known as autocalibration signal (ACS).
+In the reconstruction phase, the network is expected to generalize to higher-frequency k-space components.
+The final magnitude image is then obtained by applying an inverse Fourier transform (IFFT) followed by coil channel combination.

+Let $\mathbf{S}^{(0)} \in \mathbb{C}^{n_y \times n_x \times n_c^{(0)}}$ denote the acquired, undersampled, zero-filled k-space, where $n_y, n_x,$ and $n_c^{(0)}$ represent the phase-encoding, readout, and physical input channel dimensions, respectively.
+Formulated as a generalized version of GRAPPA, modern RAKI implementations use convolutional layers and nonlinear activations that operate consecutively in k-space, making the network an end-to-end k-space interpolation model.
+The operation of the $k^{th}$ layer is given by